 - a.
-NAFC now invites the submission of tenders for the provision of a range of 'call when needed' aviation services to support the control of bushfires and management of other emergencies across Australia as detailed in this Request for Quotation document and in accordance with the terms and conditions of the Specimen Contract provided. - b.
-The process is known as the Request for Quotation for Call When Needed Aerial Firefighting Services 2019 (RFQ CWN AFS 2019). - c.
-This Request for Quotation for Call When Needed Aerial Firefighting Services is part of the development of a national framework for procuring Aerial Firefighting Services.
+NAFC now invites the submission of tenders for the provision of a range of Call When Needed aviation services to support the control of bushfires and management of other emergencies across Australia, as detailed in this Request for Quotation (RFQ) document and in accordance with the terms and conditions of the Call When Needed Specimen Contract provided. - b.
+The process is known as the Request for Quotation for Call When Needed Aerial Firefighting Services 2020 (RFQ CWN AFS 2020+). - c.
+This RFQ CWN AFS 2020+is part of the development of a national framework for procuring Aerial Firefighting Services.
 This RFQ will trial some of the processes for procuring Call When Needed Aerial Firefighting Services across Australia.
 NAFC welcomes feedback during this RFQ process.
 This RFQ comprises a single, qualification stage.
 Future iterations of CWN procurement may include a multistage stage process with a qualification stage and a competitive value for money stage. - d.
 Call When Needed Aerial Firefighting Services are those services the States and Territories call upon when they need additional, or specific types of, aircraft for firefighting.
 The engagement of CWN services is ad hoc in nature and Contracts for CWN Services offer no guarantee of any engagement and therefore no guarantee of any payments.
-When a CWN Service is engaged through a Dispatch or engaged by being placed on Standby the aircraft will be then in a Service Period and entitled to any payments due. - e.
+When a CWN Service is engaged through a Dispatch or engaged by being placed on Standby, the aircraft will be then in a Service Period and entitled to any payments due. - e.
 In this document the words tender, quotation and submission are used interchangeably.

 This is done to keep language somewhat consistent between this process and other NAFC procurement processes. - f.
 This tender process consists of a single stage known as the Qualification Stage.
 Tenders submitted will be evaluated based on the criteria outlined in Part A, Section 3.
-Please note that, contrary to other NAFC tenders, prices are being sought at Stage 1. - g.
+Please note that, contrary to other NAFC tenders, prices are being sought at this Qualification Stage. - g.
 Call When Needed Aerial Firefighting Services procured through this tender process complement aircraft services that may also be obtained by the States and Territories on absolute availability, partial availability and via other procurement processes. - h.
 Aerial Firefighting Services procured through this tender process, although contracted by NAFC, will be managed and supervised on-the-ground by the relevant State or Territory. - i.
 NAFC acknowledges that these multi-layered procurement processes may at times appear confusing.
 If tenderers are in any doubt as to the nature of the requirements or the status of any procurement process, please study the information on the Tenders tab on the NAFC website www.nafc.org.au or contact NAFC by email at tenders@nafc.org.au - j.
 The list of indicative services for which tenders are invited is provided at Appendix 1: Table of Services.
 This Table of Services may be updated from time to time as States and Territories requirements are further defined. - k.
-In this process NAFC is initially seeking submissions for CWN aircraft services in particular geographic areas (Tasmania and parts of Western Australia) and particular aircraft types (Type 1 helicopters). - I. A Specimen Contract is provided as a basis on which to tender the Services specified.
-Tenderers should note that any Contract that is executed with the successful tenderer will
+In this process NAFC is only seeking submissions for CWN aircraft services of particular aircraft types as listed in the Table of Services. - I. A Call When Needed Specimen Contract is provided as a basis on which to tender the Services specified.
+Tenderers should note that any Contract that is executed with the